thoukydides/homebridge-aeg-robot/README.md

 ## Compatibility

 This plugin has only been tested with a single AEG RX9.2 robot vacuum (model `RX9-2-4ANM`, PNC `900 277 479`, running firmware `43.23`).
-It will probably work with other AEG RX9.2 / Electrolux Pure i9.2 robot vacuums, although some fixes might be required for AEG RX9/RX9.1 / Electrolux Pure i9/i9.1 models.
+Some support has been added for an AEG RX9.1 (model `RX9-1-IBM`, PNC `900 277 268`, running firmware `43.23`) but this has not been tested by the author.
+It should work with other AEG RX9/RX9.1/RX9.2 / Electrolux Pure i9/i9.1/i9.2 models.

 ## Functionality